-Many Ubuntu users like to use their native language as the primary input language while operating their system.
-The Ubuntu Settings utility allows you to add your native language, or any other available language for that matter, as the keyboard input source.
-This Input Source language can be configured to be used as your default keyboard layout.
+Most Ubuntu users like to use their native language as their primary input language when running their system.
+The Ubuntu Settings Utility allows you to add your native language as a keyboard input source.
+This input source language can be configured to be used as your default keyboard layout.
 This layout indicates that everything you type on your keyboard will be perceived by your Ubuntu system based on the selected keyboard layout.

 We ran the commands and procedures mentioned in this article on Ubuntu 18.04 LTS and on Ubuntu 20.04 LTS.

 Add Keyboard Layout language as Input Resource

 If you prefer using the GUI for performing simple administrative tasks, you can make of the graphical Settings utility.

 You can access the Settings either through the system Dash or by accessing it as follows: